 The professionals are always paying attention, reading your betting patterns, body language and even your eyes.
 Wearing poker glasses certainly protects you from reading your eyes and makes you feel more secure.
 Knowing your opponent can’t look into your eyes and pick up anything is a great feeling and allows you to play your A game.

-There are lots of famous professionals who wear/wore poker glasses.
+There are lots of famous poker players who wear/wore poker glasses.
 The list below are just a few players that spring to mind.

 - Phil Laak